 Major coffee regions develop signature profiles – whether that’s the winy acidity of Kenyan beans, the mellow chocolate finish of Hawaiian Kona, or the heavy body and spice of Indonesian java.

-Check out our interesting article on What country has the best coffee
+Check out our interesting article on What is the best coffee in the World

 What are the different Types of Coffee Plants?